 It's easy enough to prove that all elementary functions are continuous whatever point you take in the domain.
 So in order to find interesting examples we'll often use other kinds of functions, mainly functions defined in pieces.

-zero now makes sense, but the function is not continuous, as
+continuity in zero now makes sense, but the function is not

-tends to zero, times a bounded function (see algebraic rules), so
+product of x, that tends to zero, times a bounded

 Facts about continuous functions